Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 When looking after your dog, make sure you:

-- Supervise dogs so that they can’t feed on dead stock or wild animals.
+- Keep an eye on dogs so that they can't feed on dead animals or wild animals.

-- Ensure your dogs are regularly dewormed, with worming tablets.
+- Regularly deworm your dogs with worming tablets.

 Resources and support